 A beautiful quiet drive to Yousmarg

 Despite being late autumn, it was a beautiful sunny day when I set off for Yousmarg.
 The sky was deep blue and completely clear of haze.
 I drove down winding mountain roads, past cultivated fields, and pine and fir forests.
 Sleepy little villages hummed with preparations for winter and the countryside looked primped.
-Women gathered firewood, herded sheep and goats and worked on the vegetable gardens collecting last bits of haak saag (edible leafy vegetables).
-Hay lay rolled in neat bundles and logs were being numbered, registered and carted off to the markets.
+Women gathered firewood, herded sheep and goats, and worked on the vegetable gardens collecting the last bits of haak saag (edible leafy vegetables).
+Hay lay rolled in neat bundles and logs were being numbered, registered, and carted off to the markets.
 In winter heavy snowfall isolates the area and electricity remains erratic at best.
 Saffron was still flowering at places but the almond trees lay bare.
 Maharajji apple trees were bursting with fruits and apples hung in clusters like Christmas decorations.
 Children collected them in baskets to be prepared as jams as these apples are non-sweet and suitable for diabetics.

 Recommended Read: Daksum, the hidden jewel of Kashmir